Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 once.
 This ensures that the commitments are the same in each version of the prefix tree; if they weren't, the proof will fail to reconstruct the correct log tree root.

+# Updating Views of the Tree

+The previous section on performing searches in the combined tree assumes that we have a fixed root hash.
+However, as users interact with the tree over time, they will see many different root hashes as the contents of the tree changes.
+It is necessary for users to guarantee that the root hashes they observe are consistent with respect to a few important properties:

+- If root hash A is shown after root hash B, then root hash A contains all the same log entries as B (with some new ones potentially added).
+- If the rightmost log entry of the tree with root hash A has timestamp T_a, and the rightmost log entry of the tree with root hash B has timestamp T_b, then T_a is greater than T_b.
+  - Furthermore, all log entries between the rightmost log entry of A and the rightmost log entry of B have monotonically increasing timestamps.

+The first property is necessary to ensure that the Transparency Log never removes a log entry after showing it to a user, as this would allow the Transparency Log to remove evidence of its own misbehavior.
+The second two properties ensure that all users have a consistent view of when each portion of the tree was created.
+Disagreement of when portions of the tree were created is functionally a fork, and it introduces the same security issues.
+This is because users rely on such timing information to decide how long to monitor certain labels, or which portions of the tree to skip when searching.

+To address this, when users make queries to the Transparency Log they advertise the "size" (the total number of log entries) of the last tree head they observed.
+If the Transparency Log responds with an updated tree head, it provides additional information in its query response to prove that the advertised tree head and the more recent one are consistent.

+Proving the latter two properties, that newly added log entries have monotonically increasing timestamps, is done as follows:

+- Starting with the log entry that was advertised by the user, compute its direct path (in terms of the implicit binary search tree) in the new tree.
+  Provide the log entry timestamp and prefix tree root hash for each element of the direct path that's to the right of the advertised log entry.
+- Exactly one of these log entries will lie on the new tree's frontier.
+From this log entry, compute the remainder of the frontier.
+That is, compute the log entry's right child, and the right child's right child, and so on.
+Provide the timestamps and prefix tree root hashes for these log entries as well.

+Users verify that the presented timestamps represent a monotonic series.
+While this only requires users to verify a logarithmic number of the newly added log entries' timestamps, it guarantees that two users with overlapping views of the tree will detect any violations.

+Proving the first property, that the tree is append-only, is done by providing a consistency proof combined with an inclusion proof for the log entries that were provided to prove the latter two properties.
+That is, the minimum set of intermediate hashes from the log tree are provided that are necessary to compute both the old root hash (when the log entry that was advertised by the user was the rightmost one), and the new root hash of the tree.

+Users that have never interacted with the Transparency Log before will not be able to advertise a tree head they've previously observed.
+For these users, the Transparency Log simply provides the timestamps and prefix tree root hashes of the log entries on the frontier, along with an inclusion proof.
+The user verifies that the timestamps are monotonic and retains the rightmost timestamp and root hash for future queries.

 # Monitoring the Tree